 Role of SMEs in the Indian Economy: An Overview

-In different regions of the globe, SMEs are characterized differently based on their net worth, assets, staff strength, owners, and finance structure, among other factors.
+In different regions of the globe, SMEs are characterised differently based on their net worth, assets, staff strength, owners, and finance structure, among other factors.

 In India, SMEs are divided into two groups based on the type of their operations: